hristog/hristog.github.io/src/entries/friends_screen_time_analysis.md

 the cousin statistic, total line length.

 # Source code
-The plan is to eventually release my Jupyter Notebook and source code (once I bring them to a neat enough implementation state), used for performing the analysis, on [GitHub][github_account], write an accompanying blog post here to support the various implementation-design decisions, and provide minimally sufficient background for the employed technologies.
+The plan is to eventually release my [Jupyter Notebook][jupyter_notebook] and source code (once I bring them to a neat enough implementation state), used for performing the analysis, on [GitHub][github_account], write an accompanying blog post here to support the various implementation-design decisions, and provide minimally sufficient background for the employed technologies.